Extracting Java class information from AOT-compiled binary files

 ./gradlew run --args='<path-of-the-binary-file> <output-folder>'

-Using the petclinic-jpa obtained in the previous step as an example, extract the class information from it and compare it with the source code.
+Using petclinic-jpa, which was obtained in the previous step, as an example, extract the class information from it and compare it with the source code.
 You can see that model information, controller information, and service information can all be obtained.